Orange-OpenSource/ouds-ios/OUDS/Core/Themes/Orange/Sources/_OUDSThemesOrange.docc/OUDSThemesOrange.md

 import OUDSTokensSemantic           // To use semantic tokens if needed import OUDSTokensRaw                // To use raw tokens if needed

-// Token wrapper for spaces
+// Token provider for spaces

 class YourAppThemeSpaceTokensProvider: OUDSSpaceSemanticTokensProvider {
     override var spaceFixedMedium: SpaceSemanticToken {